toolleeo/cli-apps/README.md

 * [trino](https://github.com/eneserdogan/trino) - Quick and easy translation of words and phrases entered in the command line.
 * [Teapot](https://www.syntax-k.de/projekte/teapot/) - Compact ncurses-based spreadsheet with original syntax, 3D-style and built-in functions.
 * [sc-im](https://github.com/andmarti1424/sc-im) - Spreadsheet Calculator Improvised -- An ncurses spreadsheet program for terminal.
 It is rich in functionalities, but the syntax of functions and other details are different from the common spreadsheets such as Excel and Calc, making difficult to "re-cycle" existing knowledge on these programs to work proficiently with sc-im.
-Neverthless, a nice piece of software." office,tpp,http://www.ngolde.de/tpp.html,"(text presentation program) a ncurses Ruby program that allows to produce nice text-based presentation with simple markup language.
+Neverthless, a nice piece of software."
+* [tpp](http://www.ngolde.de/tpp.html) - (text presentation program) a ncurses Ruby program that allows to produce nice text-based presentation with simple markup language.

 ## <a name="organizers"></a>Organizers and calendars